youstormorg/Tiwi/README.md

 era5/pressure-levels/reanalysis/.....

-* here is a list of all the variables ACCESS-rAM3 uses:
+* here is a list of all the ERA5 variables that ACCESS-rAM3 uses as input:

         "skt, single, 235",
         "sp, single, 134",